z-korp/daydreams/examples/gmx/README.md

 ---

-**⚠️ Risk Disclaimer**: Cryptocurrency trading involves substantial risk.
+**⚠️ Competition Risk Disclaimer**: Scalping competitions involve extreme risk and volatility.
+This agent uses aggressive strategies designed for short-term competitive performance, not long-term wealth preservation.
+High-frequency trading can result in rapid losses.
+Only participate with capital you can afford to lose completely.
 Past performance does not guarantee future results.
-Never risk more than you can afford to lose.
-Vega is experimental software - use at your own risk.